 Target: If there is already a document variable with the same name in the project, MAXQDA assigns the variable to it automatically and no other choice is available.
 If there is no variable with the same name in the project, you can specify the type of variable.
-Options include: Boolean (true/false), date/time, floating-point number, integer, and text.
+Options include Boolean (true/false), date/time, decimal, integer, and text.

 Preview data type: This column displays a preview of how an entry will appear in the appropriate column in the data editor.

 A final report window confirms the import of documents from the table and lists how many texts, codes, and variables were imported, as well as how many documents may have been ignored during the import.

 Imported texts in MAXQDA

 After importing the table from the example into an empty MAXQDA project, it will appear as follows:

 - Document groups that do not yet exist will be created.

 - The headings of the code columns will run from left to right and will be inserted from top to bottom in the code system as new code names, as long as they do not yet exist.
 All text segments from the code columns will be coded with the respective column headings.
 The complete heading of each column is recorded in the code memo.

 - If a variable does not yet exist, it will be created.
 Each document will be assigned the variable value from the variable column.